 21.18 Applications under the Variation of Trusts Act 1958 for a hearing before the Judge will be listed for hearing in the General List.
-The previous practice of listing these applications before a Judge without reference to the Master no longer applies.
+The previous practice of listing these applications before a Judge without reference to the Master no longer applies (see paragraphs 29.22-23).